hyperledger/fabric-test/tools/PTE/README.md

             "args": []
         },

 * **sbecc**: This is the golang chaincode of state-based endorsement.
 See directory `sbeccInputs` for examples related to this chaincode.
 This chaincode is available in `$GOPATH/src/github.com/hyperledger/fabric-test/chaincodes/sbe`.
+This chaincode ignores payload size, such as payLoadMin and payLoadMax.
 Set the deploy.chaincodePath to this directory in the user input file.

         "deploy": {
             "chaincodePath": "github.com/hyperledger/fabric-test/chaincodes/sbe",